-As a District employer you are required as of October 1, 2016 of communicating wage and separation information via a secured information portal developed by the US Department of Labor that supports the in a fast and efficient manner the mandate of the Unemployment Program.
+As a District employer you are required as of October 1, 2016, to communicate wage and separation information via the State Information Data Exchange System (SIDES), a secured information portal developed by the U.S. Department of Labor.
+SIDES supports the administration of the Unemployment Program in a fast and efficient manner.
 Please register and take advantage of this communication vehicle, SIDES E-response.
 More information can be found at https://does.dc.gov/page/sides-e-response.